 The art of embroidery is no longer an art practiced only by ‘old ladies’.
 More and more artists embrace embroidery as a technique for telling their stories.
 One of those artists is Los Angeles based, Michelle Kingdom who describes her embroideries as sketches… only using thread instead of pencil.
+These pieces are art represent something unique and tells a story through embroidery designs.

 Her work is deep and symbolic, exploring psychological landscapes and things no one talks about.
 When The Huffington Post asked Michelle why she’s chosen thread as a medium whilst studying fine art in college she responded: “I began what was essentially drawing with thread as a refuge away from all that, stitching purely for self-expression and exploration.
 There was something beautifully fragile, odd and otherworldly about the medium.
 Figurative embroidery seemed tailor made for expressing secret thoughts.”